slsa-framework/slsa/docs/spec/draft/source-requirements.md

 There exists an identity management system or some other means of identifying actors.
 This system may be a federated authentication system (AAD, Google, Okta, GitHub, etc) or custom (gittuf, gpg-signatures on commits, etc).
-SCPs SHOULD pick one and use a single identity management system when issuing source provenance attestations.

-When there are conflicting identity claims the authenticated identity MUST be used for generating attestations, but other forms of identity MAY be used for informational purposes.
-For example in a single git commit the "author", "committer," and the gpg signature's "user id" may be different, and they may all be different than the authenticated identity used to push the commit to the SCP.
-In this case, the identity used to push the commit MUST be used for source provenance, however the other forms of identity MAY be included as informational.

 #### Revision process